dagnic/cargese-TS2023-dev/cargese-TU2023-software-dev.md

 # To go further away

-- For other languages (eg. C++), you could create bindings to access C++ class via python: [pybind11](https://pybind11.readthedocs.io/en/stable/), [swig](https://www.swig.org/).
+- For other languages (eg. C++), you could create bindings to access C++ classes/methods via python: [pybind11](https://pybind11.readthedocs.io/en/stable/), [swig](https://www.swig.org/).
 - Create your own dashboard to plot results using [plotly/dash](https://dash.plotly.com)
-- Licence for software distribution: that's someting you have to ask yourself about if you want to share your package within the publid domain.
+- Licence for software distribution: that's something you have to consider if you want to share your package within the public domain.
 - Publish package to PyPI: [twine](https://twine.readthedocs.io/en/latest/)
 - Things can alway be improved: find a balance
 - Code design and factoring is also an important job